 XS+S+M+L, extra-soft, black, ø5mm bores

 Rubber mold for storage

 Metal + plastic (glossy), ø5mm nozzles (ø4mm openings), no strain reliefs

 Comfort & Fit

 The stock tips might not be the most sealing pair in the bunch, being so thin and soft, but they do their job in keeping the earphones inside.
 The shape of the housings also help in keeping the earphones firmly in place.

 Lows / Bass

-The bass on these earphones was tunned down significantly, to the point that sub-bass doesn't exist.
+The bass on these earphones was tunned down significantly, to the point that sub-bass doesn't exist when the front bass vents are exposed.
 Also kicks can still be heard, vocals are mostly coldish and lack that fun-factor the Hybrid has.
 Without any doubt, these earphones are not suitable for electronic music, and the frequency response measurement demonstrates it very clearly.